whitgroves/pokegold-remix/MOVES.md

     - Night Shade: *Damage Equal To User's Level* -> *10% Chance To Sleep*
     - Lick: *30% Chance To Paralyze* -> *Leeches Health On Hit*
     - Skull Bash: *Charging Move* -> *30% Chance To Flinch*
-    - Sky Attack: *Skips Charging Turn In Sun (See [Weather Interactions](#weather-interactions))*
+    - Sky Attack: *Skips Charging Turn In Sun (See [Weather Interactions](./TYPES.md#weather-interactions))*
     - Mud-Slap: *100% Chance To Lower Accuracy* -> *50% Chance To Lower Accuracy*
     - Icy Wind: *100% Chance To Lower Speed* -> *50% Chance To Lower Speed*
     - Dragonbreath: *30% Chance To Paralyze* -> *20% Chance To Lower Special Defense*
     - Crunch: *20% Chance To Lower Special Defense* -> *30% Chance To Paralyze*
-- The following special moves are always treated as physical:
+- The following special moves are always have their damage treated as physical:
     - Fire Punch
     - Ice Punch
     - Thunderpunch